irfanshehzad/rails-test-visit/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Following ruby version and database are used in this test:

-* Ruby version
+* Ruby version 2.2.5 is used

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Postgress Database is used

+* For users filteration following datatables plugin is used https://github.com/mkhairi/jquery-datatables

-* How to run the test suite
+* Rspecs are implemented to run tests first following commands

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rake db:create RAILS_ENV=test

+* rake db:migrate RAILS_ENV=test

-* ...
+* rspec spec/models/user_spec.rb
-# rails-test-visit